Apricot coconut cardamom cake

 - Melt the coconut oil on a low heat until it is liquid.

 - Beat the eggs well foamy.

-- If you had not yet weighed this together in a bowl, this can be done together: coconut flour, Himalayan salt, Greensweet Stevia Erythritol, baking powder, cardamom powder and ginger powder.
+- If you had not weighed this together in a bowl then this can be done together: coconut flour, Himalayan salt, Greensweet Stevia Erythritol, baking powder, cardamom powder and ginger powder.

 - Mix the eggs, apricots and coconut oil well with a whisk until you get a smooth batter.

-- Pour into small baking tin, mine is about 15 by 15 centimeters.
+- Pour it into a small baking tin, mine is about 15 by 15 centimeters.

-- Put the cake in the making in the middle of your oven for about 30 minutes. / or if you use the Airfryer, like me.
-Then you do not have to pre-heat it.
-But put the Airfryer with the cake tin at 160 degrees Celsius for about 20 minutes.
-About the Airfryer I had already written on Zo Mijntje.
-This device works faster than the normal oven, because this device is a great kind of mini turbo oven.
+- Now place the cake in the middle of your oven for about 30 minutes. / or if you use the Airfryer like me.
+Then of course you don't have to pre-heat it.
+But you put the Airfryer with the cake tin in it at 160 degrees Celsius for about 20 minutes.
+I had already written about the Airfryer on Zo Mijntje.
+This device works faster than the normal oven, because this device is simply a great kind of mini turbo oven.

-- Check after 20 minutes by means of the saté stick test if it is already done.
+- Check after 20 minutes through the saté skewer test if it is already done.

-Satay stick test: Prick a clean satay stick in your cake and take it out again.
-Does the skewer come clean without bits or smooth cake batter?
+Saté skewer test: Prick a clean saté skewer in your cake and remove it again.
+Will the skewer come out clean without pieces of it or creamy cake batter?
 No?
 Yes!
 Then your cake is done.
-And you get quiet out of the oven.
+And quietly get out of the oven.

-- If you are done cooking, toss the cake immediately, gently on a kitchen rack, to allow the cake to cool off as quickly as possible.
+- Tilt your cake when it is cooked, immediately careful to put it on a kitchen rack, to allow the cake to cool as quickly as possible.

-- Squeeze the juice out of the lime.
-And sprinkle it over the cake ... so the cake gets "drenched" with an extra fresh taste of the lime.
+- Squeeze the juice from the lime.
+And sprinkle it over the cake ... so the cake gets "soaked" with an extra fresh taste of the lime.

-- Now your cake is ready and you can cut it into 9 pieces.
+- Now your cake is completely ready and you can cut it into 9 pieces.